darrenaddy/1/content/Machine/Balluster-Handrail_Boring_Machine/index.md

 ### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+Triad’s Handrail Boring Machine securely holds handrails as wide as 6".
+This versatile machine makes handrail boring jobs "a snap!"
+The machine is easy to operate, adjust and maintain.
+It is equipped with a screw system for six adjustable wheels.
+These wheels are a guide for the handrail and ensure a secure hold.
+You choose and lock-in the angle (between Zero and 45 degrees) and set the desired hole spacing.

 ### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard: 208/240/480 VA, 3 PH

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements: 90 PSI, .1 CFM

+- HP: 3

 - Size: 36' L x 15'10" W

-- Weight: 2700 lbs.
+- Weight: 1500 lbs.

 - `Specifications subject to change without notice.`

 ### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.
+- Drill Diameter: 1/2" to 1"

+- Drill Depth: 2-1/2" Max

-- Accommodates stringer angles from 25 degrees to 45 degrees.
+- Drill Angle Range: 0 Degrees to 45 Degrees

+- Hole Spacing Range: Hole Spacing: 2-1/4" to 7-1/2"

 ### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)
+- None

 ### Have a Question?